flexcube/proxybeuker/readme.md

 # ProxyBeuker
-## Batch Convert RED .R3D to ProRes for easy editing
+## Batch Convert RED Digital Cinema .R3D to ProRes for easy editing

 If you don't want to waste time setting up presets and slow workflows in Davinci Resolve, Premiere Pro or Adobe Media Encoder you can use this tool to quickly make proxies.